In January 2018, I participated in Cal Newport’s 30-Day Digital Declutter Experiment. You can read more about the details of the experiment here.

 This is textbook negative reinforcement (which, btw, is usually what drives severe addictions: Positive reinforcement gets it started, negative reinforcement strengthens and sustains it).

-Participating in the digital declutter experiment made me realize how much of my distracting/compulsive tech use was a driven by negative rather than positive reinforcement.
+Participating in the digital declutter experiment made me realize how much of my distracting/compulsive tech use was driven by negative rather than positive reinforcement.

 I was checking in order to feel less bad.
 And a major bad feeling that my checking was alleviating was a kind of intellectual FOMO.